 DON QUIXOTE by the Greek National OperaWhere: Stavros Niarchos Foundation Cultural Center (SNFCC)When: 26 April & 16 May 2020Why Go: Relive this classic love story

 The Greek National Opera’s ballet ensemble presents Marius Petipa’s classical choreography for Don Quixote at the Stavros Niarchos Foundation Cultural Center in Athens.
 First presented in 1869 at the Bolshoi Theatre in Moscow, the story of the ballet draws mainly upon the second volume of Cervantes’ Don Quixote and focuses on the love between Quiteria (Kitri in the…

-WOMEN OF PASSION, WOMEN OF GREECEWhere: Railway Carriage TheatreWhen: Every Saturday evening to 31st March 2018Why Go: A symbolic journey by train from ancient to modern Greece
+WOMEN OF PASSION, WOMEN OF GREECEWhere: Railway Carriage TheatreWhen: Saturdays - 2 May to 8 August 2020Why Go: A symbolic journey by train from ancient to modern Greece

 With a vibrant cultural scene all year round, Athens events include an impressive mix of both local and international musicians, artists and dance groups.
 The city comes alive in the summer months where cinema screens move outdoors and plateias or neighbourhood squares are buzzing with music and festivities.
 From June-August every year, the Athens & Epidaurus Festival is in full swing with an abundance of events held at various iconic Athenian venues including Odeon of Herodes Atticus theatre, located at the base of the southern slopes of the Acropolis.